MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/08-LAB_SC_100_Lab3_Ex3_Retention_policies.md

 ---
 lab:
   title: Retention policies
-  description: To adhere to german regulations you will now create a retention label with a retention period of 10 years and auto-apply it to all documents that contain german financial data.
+  description: In this lab, you create a company-wide retention policy with a 5-year minimum retention period.
+You also you create a retention label with a retention period of 10 years and auto-apply it to all documents that contain german financial data.
-  duration: 35 minutes
+  duration: 40 minutes
-  level: 200
+  level: 300
   islab: true
 ---